 ITCA 650 (continuous subcutaneous delivery of exenatide) is being developed for the treatment of type 2 diabetes.
-The investigational therapy employs Intarcia’s innovative technology platform, the Medici Drug Delivery System™, a proprietary subcutaneous delivery system comprised of three unique technologies: osmotic mini-pump technology; mini-pump placement technology; and our high temperature therapeutic stabilization technology.
+The investigational therapy employs Intarcia’s innovative technology platform, the Medici Drug Delivery System™, a proprietary subcutaneous delivery system comprised of three unique technologies: osmotic mini-pump technology; high temperature therapeutic stabilization technology; and mini-pump placement technology.

-ITCA 650 is designed to provide continuous and consistent exenatide therapy in a 3-month initiation dose, followed by consecutive 6-month doses.
+ITCA 650 is designed to provide continuous and consistent exenatide therapy in a 3-month initiation dose, followed by consecutive 6-month maintenance doses.
 Exenatide, the active agent in ITCA 650, is a glucagon-like peptide-1 (GLP-1) receptor agonist that is currently marketed globally as twice-daily and once-weekly self-injection therapies for type 2 diabetes.
-When approved, ITCA 650 will be the only twice-yearly, injection-free GLP-1 therapy.
-ITCA 650 is designed so it can be placed in a simple, in-office procedure that lasts approximately 15 minutes from start to finish, with the actual insertion lasting only about one minute.
+If approved, ITCA 650 will be the only twice-yearly, injection-free GLP-1 therapy.
+ITCA 650 is designed so it can be placed in a simple, in-office procedure that lasts approximately 15 minutes from start to finish, with the actual placement lasting only about one minute.
 The pump is placed just under the skin of a patient’s abdomen.
-Replacement mini-pumps are inserted with similar ease as the first, offering the potential advantage of more effective glycemic control through assured continuous and consistent dosing.
+Replacement mini-pumps are placed with similar ease as the first.
+This therapy can offer the potential advantage of more effective glycemic control through continuous and consistent dosing.